fcole90/demotivational-policy-descent/README.md

 # demotivational-policy-descent
-## AI agents playing pong in a gym env
+### AI agents playing pong in a gym env
-### Reinforcement Learning course final project
+#### Reinforcement Learning course final project

+AI agent learning to play pong using policy descent, actor critic and other approaches.

 A PDF report of this project is available [here](https://github.com/fcole90/demotivational-policy-descent/releases/download/report/RL_report.pdf).